APPLICATIONS ARE NOW BEING ACCEPTED FOR OUR 2021 RESEARCH GRANTS PROGRAM.

 - Special eligibility requirements apply for grants from PSC Partners Canada.
 Please note that your institution’s eligibility to receive a grant from PSC Partners Canada does not affect the selection process for research grants awarded by PSC Partners (U.S.).
 Even if your institution is not on the list below of eligible Canadian institutions, you may still qualify to receive a grant from PSC Partners (U.S.).
 If your institution is not Canadian, please confirm if your affiliated institution is on this list, and that disbursement of a research award can be delivered to you through this institution.
 Please email our Canadian affiliate for any questions: firstname.lastname@example.org.

 - Incomplete applications will not be considered.

-- One copy of each full application must be submitted electronically, in English, and in portable document format (.pdf) to: email@example.com.
+- One copy of each full application must be submitted electronically, in English, and in .pdf (portable document format) to: email@example.com.

-- Budget The Scientific/Medical Advisory Committee may exercise discretion in the approval of the expenditure of funds, but since these are small research grants, they are primarily intended to support the purchase of consumable research supplies (e.g. glassware, chemicals, enzymes, etc.) to conduct PSC research.
+2. Budget: The Scientific/Medical Advisory Committee may exercise discretion in the approval of the expenditure of funds, but, since these are small research grants, they are primarily intended to support the purchase of consumable research supplies (e.g. glassware, chemicals, enzymes, etc.) to conduct PSC research.
 Salary support for principal investigators is not allowed, except in the case of Young Investigator Awards.
-Salary support for technicians will be allowed.
+Salary support for technicians is allowed.
 Up to 25% salary support is permitted for Young Investigator PIs only.
-Indirect costs (overhead) will not be allowed.
+Indirect costs (overhead) are not allowed.

-- Budget Justification Items to be purchased and salary support should be briefly explained and justified.
+3. Budget Justification: Items to be purchased and salary support should be briefly explained and justified.

 - Project Summary – Approximately 250 words